guozanhua/NatCam-iOS-Native/README.md

 - Build and Run!

 # Note
+- This demo is only compatible with NatCam 1.2.
+Older or newer versions will not work.
 - This demo works only on iOS.
-For Android, you must manually compile the native sources with the Android NDK.
+For Android, see here.
 - This demo requires Unity 5.3 and up.